joshhornby/joshhornby.github.io/_posts/2025-12-24-eval-testing-llms-in-phpunit.md

 }
 ```

-A few things are worth noting:
+A few details matter here:

-- Use a cheaper model for conversation, a smarter one for judging.
+- Use a cheap model for conversation, a smarter one for judging.
 The judge needs to be more capable than the model being tested, otherwise it misses subtle failures.
 - JSON mode makes parsing reliable.
-No regex parsing of natural language responses.
+No regex parsing of natural language.
 - Failed tests include reasoning.
 You get the criteria that failed, why, and the actual response:

 ```